zikula/core/Refactoring for 3.0.md

 More information about how translation of form messages work can be found [here](https://symfony.com/blog/new-in-symfony-4-3-improved-form-translation).

+For a help array with multiple strings an example follows below.

 #### Using the extractor

 To extract translations use the console command `translation:extract`.
 To see all of it's option, do this: